cisagov/ScubaGoggles/baselines/commoncontrols.md

   - [T1537: Transfer Data to Cloud Account](https://attack.mitre.org/techniques/T1537/)

 #### GWS.COMMONCONTROLS.15.2v0.3
-Process Data in the region selected for data at rest SHALL be selected.
+Data SHALL be processed in the region selected for data at rest.

-- _Rationale_: Without this policy, it allows for the data to be processed in another region other than the United States.
-This creates a security risk due to the potential sensitivity of the data being processed.
-By checking this setting, it mitigates the risk by keeping the data processing to the United States region.
+- _Rationale_: Without this policy, data could be processed in a region other than the United States, potentially exposing it unauthorized entities.
+Implementing this policy allows greater control over the data.
 - _Last modified:_ September 20, 2024

 - MITRE ATT&CK TTP Mapping